python-jsonschema/jsonschema/docs/errors.rst

     False

-Finally, if you were paying close enough attention, you'll notice that we haven't seen our ``minItems`` error appear anywhere yet.
-This is because ``minItems`` is an error that applies globally to the instance itself.
+Finally, if you were paying close enough attention, you'll notice that we haven't seen our :validator:`minItems` error appear anywhere yet.
+This is because :validator:`minItems` is an error that applies globally to the instance itself.
 So it appears in the root node of the tree.

 .. code-block:: python